JasonZhangHub/django_gender_app/README.md

 http://localhost:8000/gender_recognition/predict_gender?name=Jason
 ```

-You should be able to get the result similar to
+You should be able to get the result

 ```
 {"Gender": "male"}